Native vegetation, forestry and land management

 Weeds are plants that grow in the wrong place.
 This can be our natural bushland, creeks or riverbanks, gardens or paddocks.

-The 2012-2015 Invasive Plants and Animals Strategy sets out how we manage regional, state and federally listed weeds and pest animals on land owned or managed by the City of Great Bendigo.
+The Invasive Plants and Animals Policy 2019 sets out how we manage regional, state and federally listed weeds and pest animals on land owned or managed by the City of Greater Bendigo.

 Noxious weeds are listed under the Catchment and Land Protection Act 1994.
 Landowners are required to control noxious weeds on their land.

-Go to the Agriculture Victoria website: Noxious weed and pest management.
+Go to the Agriculture Victoria website: Managing noxious weeds.

 Management of weeds on roadsides

 We have a program in place to manage regionally prohibited and regionally controlled weeds on roadsides.
-Go to the Department of Jobs, Precincts and Regions, which includes Agriculture Victoria, who are the responsible government department for weeds and pest animals on private land.
-Go to their website for more information about:
+Department of Jobs, Precincts and Regions, which includes Agriculture Victoria, are the responsible government department for weeds and pest animals on private land.
+Visit their website for more information about: